chef-boneyard/chef-web-docs-2016/chef_master/source/uninstall.rst

 |push jobs_title|
 =====================================================
-The uninstall |push jobs|, do the following:
+To uninstall |push jobs|, do the following:

 #.
 Shut down the |push jobs| service.
 #.
 Uninstall the |push jobs| package.